 Status of Shell’s EMPr approval

 Shell submitted its EMPr to the DMR for approval in June 2013, in terms of section 39 of the MPRDA.
-Its exploration right was granted in April 2014.
-Yet, since the commencement of the One Environmental System, section 39 has been repealed.
-Now, mining companies need only obtain environmental authorisation in terms of NEMA.
+Its exploration right was granted in April 2014, before NEMAA came into effect in September 2014.
+Yet, since the commencement of the One Environmental System in December 2014, section 39 has been repealed.
+Now, mining companies need only obtain environmental authorisation in terms of NEMA, not the MPRDA.
 However, there is a murky interim period before the system was integrated when it is unclear which statutes governed environmental approval.
 This obscurity is attributable to the complex, inconsistent and defective transitional arrangements in the various amendment acts .
 Thus, the status of environmental approvals obtained under the pre-integrated system will be a key dispute in the review of Shell’s exploration right.

 In its Heads of Argument for the interdict matter, Shell argued that the High Court judgment in Tendele constituted legal precedent for this issue.
 In that case, the court held that the transitional provision contained in section 12 (4) of the 2008 NEMAA meant that the mining company’s MPRDA-approved EMPr had the status of an environmental authorisation under NEMA.